microsoft/vs-threading/doc/analyzers/index.md

 Advisory  | 100-199 | Code that may perform differently than intended or lead to occasional deadlocks Guideline | 200-299 | Code that deviates from best practices and may limit the benefits of other analyzers

+## Configuration

+Some analyzers' behavior can be configured.
+See our [configuration](configuration.md) topic for more information.

 [1]: https://nuget.org/packages/microsoft.visualstudio.threading.analyzers